 You need to have immense knowledge of stocks and bonds, which is definitely not hard to learn.
 Even if it sounds challenging, remember there is a big payout waiting for you ahead.
 You can also write for a newsletter with the hope of receiving at least $300 per article, which will help you with a steady income.

 You can also submit articles for sites like Seeking Alpha.
-Keep track of what’s trending in the finance sector and how to deliver ideas into writing to match the industry standards.
-Don’t get nervous by the number of published articles and wide range of topics.
+Keep track of what’s trending in the finance sector and how to deliver ideas into writing to match industry standards.
+Don’t get nervous about the number of published articles and the wide range of topics.

 You must also attend investment seminars and read books related to stock analysis.
 You don’t need to write exclusively on finance.
 Being open to various opportunities will help you build a strong portfolio that will generate better clients irrespective of the industry they’re working in.